A Police Officer Will Come to the Accident Scene

 - Running a stop sign

 Pleading guilty is not something that a driver should take lightly.
-It could have a number of ramifications for them, especially when it comes to liability for the crash.
+It could have severe ramifications for them, especially regarding liability for the crash.

 Legal counsel would advise a driver to plead no contest to the charges.
 This would keep the evidence out of the personal injury case.